Learn how to identify and recognize phishing scams

-The Internal Revenue Service, state tax agencies and the tax industry — all partners in the fight against identity theft — urge you to learn to recognize and avoid phishing scams.
+The Internal Revenue Service, state tax agencies, and the tax industry — all partners in the fight against identity theft — urge you to learn to recognize and avoid phishing scams.

 It’s called “phishing” because thieves attempt to lure you into the scam mainly through impersonations.
-The scam may claim to be from a friend, a company with whom you do business, a prize award – anything to get you to open the email or text.
+The scam may be from a friend, a company with whom you do business, a prize award – anything to get you to open the email or text.

 A good general rule: Don’t give out personal information based on an unsolicited email request.

 • It contains an attachment.
 Another option for scammers is to include an attachment to the email.
 This attachment may be infected with malware that can download malicious software onto your computer without your knowledge.
-If it’s spyware, it can track your keystrokes to obtain information about your passwords, Social Security number, credit cards or other sensitive data.
+If it’s spyware, it can track your keystrokes to obtain information about your passwords, Social Security number, credit cards, or other sensitive data.
 Do not open attachments from sources unknown to you.

 • It’s from a government agency.
 Scammers attempt to frighten people into opening email links by posing as government agencies.
 Thieves often try to imitate the IRS and other government agencies.

 • It has a lookalike URL.
-The questionable email may try to trick you with the URL.
+The suspicious email may try to trick you with the URL.
 For example, instead of www.irs.gov, it may be a false lookalike such as www.irs.gov.maliciousname.com.
 You can place your cursor over the text to view a pop-up of the real URL.

 Learning to recognize and avoid phishing emails – and sharing that knowledge with your family members – is critical to combating identity theft and data loss.
 Businesses should educate employees about the dangers.

 To learn additional steps you can take to protect your personal and financial data, visit the Taxes.
 Security.
-Together. page.
+Together.
+Page.
 Also read Publication 4524, Security Awareness for Taxpayers.